 - 2.1 Assessment is an integral part of learning and teaching.
 In Colquboun Park Primary School it helps to provide a picture of a child's progress and achievements and to identify the next steps in learning.
-Assessment approaches promote learner engagement and ensure appropriate support so that all learners can achieve their potential. - 2.2 A range of assessment approaches are used to assess progress across a breadth of learning and to ensure application of skills in a variety of contexts. - 2.3.
-The Benchmarks for each curriculum area are integral to planning and assessment and these are used effectively to assess children's progress within and achievement of a level of Curriculum for Excellence.
+Assessment approaches promote learner engagement and ensure appropriate support so that all learners can achieve their potential. - 2.2 A range of assessment approaches are used to assess progress across a breadth of learning and to ensure application of skills in a variety of contexts. - 2.3 The Benchmarks for each curriculum area are integral to planning and assessment and these are used effectively to assess children's progress within and achievement of a level of Curriculum for Excellence.
 At CPPS teachers identify key learning within Benchmarks in core Literacy and Numeracy planner and use Pre and Post assessment method from which results are gathered and analysed.
 Results inform groupings and individual targets for learning which are shared with pupils.
-Evaluations should include pupil voice where appropriate.

-The broad expectations about progression are:

-- Early level in early years and Primary 1 or later for some; - First level to the end of Primary 4, but earlier or later for some; - Second level to the end of Primary 7, but earlier or later for some; - Third and fourth levels S1 to S3 but earlier for some.
+Evaluations of learning should include pupil voice where appropriate.
+This can be done through KWL grids, HGIOurS and pupil focus groups. - 2.4 The broad expectations about progression are: - Early level in early years and Primary 1 or later for some; - First level to the end of Primary 4, but earlier or later for some; - Second level to the end of Primary 7, but earlier or later for some; - Third and fourth levels S1 to S3 but earlier for some.
 The fourth level broadly aligns to SCQF level 4.
 The fourth level experiences and outcomes are intended to provide possibilities for choice and programmes of study will not include all of the fourth level outcomes.